-- 16 implications of these reports in order to give the School Committee the opportunity to review - 17 and amend this policy. - 18 - 19 Confidentiality shall be maintained consistent with the school's obligations under law. - 20 - 21 Retaliation - Reprisal or retaliation against any person associated with a report of bullying or the investigation - 24 thereof is prohibited.
-Disciplinary action for a person who is found to have engaged in reprisal - or retaliation will reflect the extreme seriousness of such an act, considered equivalent to - 26 participation in the original act of bullying and therefore deserving of strong disciplinary action, - 27 including, but not limited to, suspension or expulsion. - 28 - 29 Training and Assessment - 30 - 31 The superintendent or designee shall provide training annually for school employees and - 32 volunteers who have significant contact with students so as to improve preventing, identifying, - responding to, and reporting incidents of bullying.
-The faculty and staff at each school shall be - 34 trained annually on the bullying prevention and intervention plan applicable to the school.
-35 - Age-appropriate, evidence-based instruction on bullying prevention shall be incorporated into the curriculum for all K to 12 students. - 38 - 39 Publication and Notice - 40 - 41 Annual written notice of the relevant sections of the bullying prevention and intervention plan - 42 shall be provided in each school handbook to students and their parents or guardians, in age- - 43 appropriate terms. - 4445 The superintendent or designee - The superintendent or designee shall provide written notice annually of the bullying preventionand intervention plan to all school staff. - 47 - Relevant sections of the bullying prevention and intervention plan relating to the duties of facultyand staff shall be included in faculty handbooks.
+- 16 implications of these reports in order to give the School Committee the opportunity to review - 17 and amend this policy. - 18 - 19 Confidentiality shall be maintained consistent with the school's obligations under law. - 20 - 21 Retaliation 22 - 23 Reprisal or retaliation against any person associated with a report of bullying or the investigation - 24 thereof is prohibited.
+Disciplinary action for a person who is found to have engaged in reprisal - 25 or retaliation will reflect the extreme seriousness of such an act.
+Disciplinary action may include, - but is not limited to, suspension or expulsion. - 27 - 28 Training and Assessment - 29 - 30 The superintendent or designee shall provide training annually for school employees and - 31 volunteers who have significant contact with students so as to improve preventing, identifying, 32 responding to, and reporting incidents of bullying.
+The faculty and staff at each school shall be - 32 responding to, and reporting incidents of ourying.
+The faculty and start at each school sha 33 trained annually on the bullying prevention and intervention plan applicable to the school. - 34 - Age-appropriate, evidence-based instruction on bullying prevention shall be incorporated intothe curriculum for all K to 12 students. - 37 - 38 Publication and Notice - 39 - 40 Annual written notice of the relevant sections of the bullying prevention and intervention plan - shall be provided in each school handbook to students and their parents or guardians, in age-appropriate terms. - 42 ap 43 - The superintendent or designee shall provide written notice annually of the bullying preventionand intervention plan to all school staff. - 46 - Relevant sections of the bullying prevention and intervention plan relating to the duties of facultyand staff shall be included in faculty handbooks. - 49

-1

-2 The bullying prevention and intervention plan and policy shall be posted on the LPS website.
+1 The bullying prevention and intervention plan and policy shall be posted on the LPS website.

+2

 3

 4

 5

 6

 7

 8

 9

-10

-11 REFERENCES: Massachusetts Department of Elementary and Secondary Education's
+10 REFERENCES: Massachusetts Department of Elementary and Secondary Education's

-12 Model Bullying Prevention and Intervention Plan
+11 Model Bullying Prevention and Intervention Plan

-13

-14
+12

-15 LEGAL REFS. : Title VII, Section 703, Civil Rights Act of 1964 as amended
+13 14 LEGAL REFS. : Title VII, Section 703, Civil Rights Act of 1964 as amended

-16 Federal Regulation 74676 issued by EEO Commission
+14 Federal Regulation 74676 issued by EEO Commission

-17 Title IX of the Education Amendments of 1972
+16 Title IX of the Education Amendments of 1972

-18 603 CMR 26.00
+17 603 CMR 26.00

-19 MGL 71:370
+18 MGL 71:370

-20 M.G.L. c.
+19 M.G.L. c.
 71, 37H & 37H1/2

-21 MGL 265:43, 43A
+20 MGL 265:43, 43A

-22 MGL 268:13B
+20 MGL 268:13B

-23 MGL 269:14A
+22 MGL 269:14A

-24 Discipline of Special Education Students Under IDEA 2004
+23 Discipline of Special Education Students Under IDEA 2004

-25 20 U.S.C.
+24 20 U.S.C.
 1415(k) and 34 CFR 300.530-300.536

+25

 26

 27

-28

-29 LEXINGTON PUBLIC SCHOOLS POLICIES: PROHIBITING HARRASSMENT
+28 LEXINGTON PUBLIC SCHOOLS POLICIES: PROHIBITING HARRASSMENT (Approved:

+29 2/15/03.)

-30 (Approved: 2/15/03.)
+30 DISCIPLINING SPECIAL NEEDS STUDENTS POLICY (Approved: on file.)

 31

-32 DISCIPLINING SPECIAL NEEDS STUDENTS POLICY (Approved: on file.)

-33

-34

-35

-36
+32